20 True Crime Books You Won’t Be Able to Put Down

 Turn on the lights and lock the doors before you settle in with one of these terrifying thrillers.
 These real-life stories prove that truth really is stranger—and scarier—than fiction.

-Th Columbine high school shooting rocked the nation in 1999 and unfortunately seemed to herald an epidemic.
-Journalist Dave Cullen spent nearly ten years pouring over documents and evidence, trying to make sense of a crime that was nonsensical and unthinkable.
+The Columbine high school shooting rocked the nation in 1999 and unfortunately seemed to herald an epidemic.
+Journalist Dave Cullen spent nearly ten years pouring over documents and evidence, trying to make sense of a crime that was nonsensical and unthinkable in one of the best true crime books to date.
 Cullen’s book takes you into the investigation and its many missteps, to put together a narrative and time frame.
 Cullen interviews survivors and delves into the psychology of the killers in this riveting analysis of this desperate tragedy.

-Truman Capote basically invented the true crime book genre with the 1965 publication of this best-seller that’s considered a masterpiece.
+Truman Capote basically invented true crime books with the 1965 publication of this best-seller that’s considered a masterpiece and one of the best true crime books.
 In Cold Blood reads like a novel even though it’s a journalistic account.
 Capote relays the events of a horrific murder that took place on a farm in Kansas in the late 1950s.
 The book is filled with suspense and despair as it captures the horror of a meaningless crime and its aftermath.
 If you liked the book, you’ll love the movie.
-Check out these movies that were better than the book.
-(In Cold Blood is a toss up!)
+Check out these 50 of the most famous movie quotes of all time.